w3c/webdriver-bidi/proposals/bootstrap-scripts.md

-# Bootstrap Scripts
+# WebDriver BiDi Bootstrap Scripts

 ## Overview

-This document presents Bootstrap Scripts, a new feature based on the [Bidirectional WebDriver Protocol](webdriver.md).
+This document presents Bootstrap Scripts, a new feature based on the [Bidirectional WebDriver Protocol](./core.md).

 A bootstrap script is a function that runs once whenever a new script execution context is created and is guaranteed to run before any other script in that context.
 It runs in the same script context as a page, worker, or service worker so that it can inspect and manipulate variables in these contexts to do things like interact with the DOM or polyfill APIs.
 A messaging channel is provided so that bootstrap scripts can communicate with the WebDriver client.